What is an SEO Audit?

 What does the SEO Audit Include?

-You can expect the audit in two attachments – one PDF and one spreadsheet.
+You can expect the SEO audit to be delivered in two separate attachments – one PDF and one spreadsheet.
 The PDF will provide a detailed summary of each of the 50+ elements being audited.
 Each section will contain a textual summary of what the element is and why it’s important.
 If the element fails, a visual (screenshot) will be included as an example.
 The SEO audit will also notate how many and which specific URLs are impacted by this failed element.

 The spreadsheet will mirror the PDF and will contain each specific instance of elements that need to be further optimized.
 The spreadsheet will have a cover page summary and dozens of tabs with the exact issues, the URLs impacted and the recommendation.